Software for creating a database for your store

-Less well known than its sibling software that we'll see below, Microsoft Access is a database management program that forms part of Microsoft Office.
+Less well known than Excel, Microsoft Access is another database management program offered by Microsoft Office.

 In short, while other spreadsheets seem oriented to mathematicians or to be multifunctional, Access is a tool designed for business and will allow you to organize your database in a 100% professional, organized and safe way.
 The only drawback is that you will need enough technical knowledge to be able to make the best use of it and not get bogged down among tutorials and tables.